ampproject/amp-wp/readme.md

 1. Upload the folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. You may need to refresh your permalinks by going to `Settings > Permalinks` and tapping the `Save` button.

+## Developing ##

+1. Install `grunt` using `npm install -g grunt-cli`
+1. Install `dev-lib` using `git submodule update --init`
+1. `grunt`

+You will now find the plugin in the project root with the name `amp.zip`.

+Once you have installed the dependencies, you can rebuild each time just by running `grunt`.

 ## Changelog ##